 3. Did not consider modularity:

 Fixed displays & custom exhibits without modularity are impossible to expand upon if you need a larger display area or if you wanted to merge your display with that of another department.
 A custom-modular based display gives you this important flexibility.
-Industry is always changing rapidly.
 Take advantage of a custom-modular display so that you can easily make changes, add on with rental materials and keep up with new technologies as they become available.
 For example, some old displays do not support video, which is now an important element of trade show displays.

 Lesson learned: One size does not fit all.